cs50nestm/web/pong/README.md

 # Pong

-The goal of this project is to create Pong, one of the earliest 2-D archade games, originally released by Atari back in 1972.
+The goal of this project is to create Pong, one of the earliest 2-D arcade games, originally released by Atari back in 1972.
 Your job is to recreate Pong either on your own, or as a code-a-long with the videos.
-You may then totally customize it to make it your own.
+You may then totally customize it, adding your own personal touches!

 <style type="text/css">
 .iframe_container {